 This is a trivial thing, about which everyone knows.
-However, it’s not only weather in general sense, that I mean.
-Usually, when we are planning to go to the beach, we are wondering will it rain or will be sunny and what temperature is going to be.
+However, it’s not only weather in a general sense, that I mean.
+Usually, when we are planning to go to the beach, we are wondering if will it rain or will be sunny and what temperature is going to be.
 It’s good, but once we have small children, we should take into account also other factors.

 Felt temperature – much more important, than normal temperature.
 This is the temperature, which we will really feel.
 This temperature is mostly different than the predicted normal temperature.
-It varies due to a few factors, from which the most important are solar irradiation and wind strength.
-During the sunny day, under clear-sky conditions the felt temperature will be usually bigger than predicted.
+It varies due to a few factors, of which the most important are solar irradiation and wind strength.
+During a sunny day, under clear-sky conditions the felt temperature will be usually bigger than predicted.
 Strong solar irradiation causes also surface irradiation.
 Being on the beach you can feel it when putting your leg on the shined sand, which is hot.
-As the day warms, also the surface heats up, making an influence on our felt temperature, especially when the weather is stable, without any breeze.
+As the day warms, also the surface heats up, making an influence our felt temperature, especially when the weather is stable, without any breeze.
 Regarding wind, as discussed above, it will cool down the felt temperature.
 Another element, which shapes the felt temperature is the air humidity.
-When the weather forecast says about big humidity, be prepared for bigger felt temperature.
+When the weather forecast says about big humidity, be prepared for a bigger felt temperature.

-Cloudiness – another major thing to look at.
+Cloudiness – is another major thing to look at.
 When you are planning a beach day with your small children, cloudy weather will be rather helpful for you.
 Some sun is desirable throughout the day, although when the sky is completely free of clouds it will be harder for you and your baby.
-Basically when cloudiness covers the sun from time to time is easier for all of you, because the felt temperature is a bit lower and the beach surface less hot.
+Basically when cloudiness covers the sun from time to time is easier for all of you, because the felt temperature is a bit lower and the beach surface is less hot.

-It looks like I have explained all major weather factors, that should make your decision about the beach day.
+It looks like I have explained all the major weather factors, that should make your decision about the beach day.
 The last thing, which I would point out is the precipitation in the nearest area.
-You will check the possible precipitation for your beach/region for sure, but weather conditions are only likely, not 100%, which means that if the forecast for adjacent region is worst, then even you can be hit by rain.
+You will check the possible precipitation for your beach/region for sure, but weather conditions are only likely, not 100%, which means that if the forecast for the adjacent region is worst, then even you can be hit by rain.

 Basically checking the weather via Google is not enough.
-The good weather forecast, which became quite common recently is the meteoblue.com.
+The good weather forecast, which became quite common recently is meteoblue.com.
 If you wish to see more detailed weather forecasts, please visit all the links, gathered here.

-2. SAND, GRIT OR PEBBLE?
+2. SAND, GRIT, OR PEBBLE?

-Another way (although a bit longer) to see our beach on more decent images is digging down through the Flickr.com image repository.
+Another way (although a bit longer) to see our beach in more decent images is digging down through the Flickr.com image repository.
 After typing the name of your beach (as long as it’s quite common) you will see a multitude of images.
 Select a random one and download it on your hard drive.
 As a result, you will see a lot of details unless the image is noisy (Pic.
 4).

 Even so, usually is hard to distinguish between the sandy and gritty surface.
 One of the hints can be a type of shore.
 If we have a lot of rocks around, then our beach won’t be as nice as we are guessing.
 Sandy beach is usually typical for a flat coast with spits, lagoons, and land gradually falling into the sea.
-An exception can be also a cliff shore, where land is built by weak sedimentary rocks i.e. clay, mudstone or fine-grained sandstone.
+An exception can be also a cliff shore, where land is built by weak sedimentary rocks i.e. clay, mudstone, or fine-grained sandstone.
 However, it’s also not a rule.

 If you want to check your beach very quickly, then you can use Google satellite imagery.
 You won’t be able to distinguish sand from grit, but at least you will see where the beach is sandy and where it is shingle.
-You will recognize it not by colour, but by other features.
+You will recognize it not by color, but by other features.
 For example, the plain colour, as well as small ripplemarks (parallel wavelets) seen on the surface can indicate the sand.
-In turn, when you will see some grains on the satellite imagery, then you must be prepared for shingle or pebbly beach (Pic.
+In turn, when you will see some grains on the satellite imagery, then you must be prepared for a shingle or pebbly beach (Pic.
 5).